 Training dates and locations are posted in the news and calendar sections of our website!
-For spring 2019 we have booked the following:
+For next spring in 2020 we have the following dates:

 External service providers are welcome to join us on a fee per seat basis in our future training sessions.
 The registration form which outlines workshop fees and other information can be downloaded here.
 We can also provide training to larger groups on a contracted basis.
 All funds raised from providing our training to our community partners is used to offset our internal staff training costs.

 We have started work on the second part to our training and will be sharing news as soon as it is available to share with the larger community.
 We also plan to further partner with each of our member Nations to develop and provide Nation specific training.
 For more information about the training, please contact firstname.lastname@example.org or call (250) 562 3591.

 You can access the registration form here.
 Ensure to include the desired dates.
 All dates are set to be in the Prince George location.
 You can send the form into the main office: 987-4th Avenue, Prince George, BC in person.
 You can also scan/email a copy to email@example.com.
 Another option is the fax number: 250-562-2272.
 If you would like more information in regards to this training, feel free to call 250-562-3591 and ask for Camille at ext 210.